alexarje/sensing/book/intro.md

 Open Education aligns closely with the principles of Open Research, which emphasize transparency, accessibility, and reproducibility.
 In this course, we aim to integrate these principles by providing access to:

+- **Open Publications**: Most of the required reading materials will be openly avaliable, either entirely free ("free as in speech") or through institutional agreements ("free as in beer").
+This means that there should be no economic barier for attaining relevant knowledge.

 - **Open Data**: Wherever possible, datasets used in the course will be openly shared.
 This allows students to analyze, visualize, and interpret data independently, fostering a deeper understanding of the material and encouraging reproducibility in their work.

 - **Open Source Code**: Tools, scripts, and examples provided during the course will be shared as open-source code.
 This enables students to study, modify, and build upon the code, promoting a hands-on approach to learning and encouraging contributions to the broader community.

-Although it is not required, students are also encouraged to participate in research activities, contributing to ongoing projects or initiating their own.
-This hands-on involvement helps bridge the gap between learning and research, fostering a culture of inquiry and innovation.

 By adopting these practices, the course not only supports students in their academic journey but also contributes to the global movement toward open and equitable access to knowledge.
 This approach empowers students to become active participants in the creation and dissemination of knowledge, preparing them for future roles as researchers, educators, and innovators.

-## Psychology + Technology

-By the end of the course, you will have learned some of the basic terminology, theories, and methods used in music psychology and music technology.
-This includes understanding how psychological principles apply to music perception and cognition, as well as how technological tools can be used to analyze and create music.
-The integration of these fields provides a holistic perspective on the study of sound and music.

-- **Musicology**: The study of music's history, theory, and cultural context
-- **Psychology**: The study of human perception, cognition, and behavior
-- **Technology**: The study of arts, crafts, and tools

-These can then be combined to form:

-- **Music Psychology**: The study of how humans perceive and respond to music
-- **Music Technology**: The study of tools and machines for music creation, experience and understanding

-(lookout-for-tutorial-actions)=

-> Throughout the tutorial, whenever you're supposed to _do_ something you will see a

 ## Tools

 We will explore various tools throughout the semester.
-You will not learn any of these in detail, but you will be exposed to various tools that you may explore further on your own.
+You will not learn any of these in detail, but you will see how they work and get an understanding of what they can be used for.
 These tools are designed to provide a broad overview of the possibilities in music technology and sound analysis:

 - **[Sonic Visualiser](https://www.sonicvisualiser.org/)**: A powerful application for viewing and analyzing the contents of audio files.
 It allows you to visualize waveforms, spectrograms, and other audio features, making it a valuable tool for music analysis and research.